 Hello Readers!
 Today I have the sixth in my Special Forces Christian Series: “God’s Will for You.”
 (You can read Part 5, “Ever Been to Boot Camp?” here.)

 I talk a lot about serving God in extreme ways.
 There are definitely individuals who are equipped and led to serve God in dangerous environments.
-Those are the adventures I write about in my novels like The COIL Series, Sea Scribe, and Arabian Variable.
+Those are the adventures I write about in my novels like The COIL Series, and Fury in the Storm, and Arabian Variable.
 But what about the rest of us?

 I. God’s Will for your Life is…